 Can you confidently say what you sing; are you walking with God in this life or are you ‘going it alone?’
 Our goal must be for something greater than this life, and Christ came to give us the hope of heaven.
 Would that we, each day, walk with the King.
 But how does that ‘walk’ look?
 The simple answer is found in the second verse.
 To walk with the King, to be His child, we need to 1) bear glad tidings to those we meet (teach the word), 2) see (recognize) that our blessings are from His hand, and 3) be flooded with (give obedience to) the love of Christ.
 Careful to remember that while we’re walking with the King, we should be holding His hand.
 Be faithful to God and see the opportunity we have each day…to walk with Royalty.

 The starting pistol is aimed toward the sky and with a BANG the race is on!
-While some will run 1904 Olympic starting pistolwith earnest, there are others who will quit before they get out of the blocks.
+While some will run with earnest, there are others who will quit before they get out of the blocks.
 But if the truth be known, there are some who have been running their race for quite a while.
 It’s been difficult with hurdles at every turn, but they run on.
 And then there are some who began their race years ago and can clearly see the finish line up ahead.
 The Hebrew writer admonishes the reader to “…run with endurance the race that is set before us…” In this race for Christ, where are you?

 Sunday morning at Waterview church of Christ we’ll have an opportunity to hear a message from David Friesen, one of our missionaries in Camrose, Alberta, Canada.
 Consider your race and reach deep for endurance as you strive for the finish line.